Skip Navigation

 Third, be positive but realistic.
 Use a friendly, informed tone, one that assumes you are addressing an interested, educated audience.
 Avoid jargon, acronyms, and cliches.
 Tell readers what your project will do for the grantor, not what it will do for you.
 Mary Walters, author of Write an Effective Funding Application: A Guide for Researchers and Scholars (Johns Hopkins University Press, 2009), has written a helpful and succinct article on the importance of using the right tone and style in a grant proposal.

-Fourth, draft a one- to two-page concept paper identifying the problem, proposing a solution, outlining the project, sketching a timeline, and discussing the project's impact.
+Fourth, draft a one- to two-page concept paper identifying the problem, proposing a solution, outlining the project, sketching a timeline, and discussing the project’s impact.
 This early draft can pinpoint strengths and weaknesses in your proposal before they emerge in a longer, fully articulated draft.
-You may wish to share this concept paper with your colleagues or with staff in CFR.
+You may wish to share this concept paper with your colleagues or with staff in the Grants Office.

 The Parts of a Proposal